diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 1. **Include the link** for human developers
 2. **Summarize key information locally** that Copilot can understand
-3. **Extract essential patterns** into your local documentation
+3. **Extract essential patterns** into our local documentation
 4. **Copy critical code examples** rather than linking to them

 ### 1.2.
 Semantic Naming for AI Understanding

 **What we can do:** Use descriptive, hierarchical naming conventions for methods, classes, and variables that clearly convey intent and relationships within our codebase.

-**Why this improves Copilot understanding:** Descriptive, hierarchical naming conventions help Copilot understand the intent and relationships within your codebase.
+**Why this improves Copilot understanding:** Descriptive, hierarchical naming conventions help Copilot understand the intent and relationships within our codebase.
 When method names, class names, and variable names follow consistent patterns that convey meaning, Copilot can better predict what related code should look like and suggest appropriate completions.

-**Impact on suggestion relevance:** Semantic naming enables Copilot to suggest code that follows your established patterns, maintains consistency across your codebase, and uses meaningful names that align with your domain terminology.
+**Impact on suggestion relevance:** Semantic naming enables Copilot to suggest code that follows our established patterns, maintains consistency across our codebase, and uses meaningful names that align with our domain terminology.

 #### Use Descriptive, Hierarchical Naming